 The Dodge electric muscle car will require large battery packs to deliver plenty of horsepower and a long range.
 So, expect it to ride on the STLA Large platform, which can accommodate battery packs that have a gross energy content of 101-118 kWh and can provide a range of up to 500 miles.

-The STLA Large platform allows high-output electric motors that produce up to 330 kW (442 hp), which engineers could tune for the muscle car application.
-Dodge could use two or three of them, one at the front and one or two at the rear.
+The STLA Large platform allows high-output electric motors that produce 150-330 kW (201-442 hp), which engineers could further develop for the muscle car application.
+Dodge could use two or three motors, one at the front and one or two at the rear.

-Dodge says that the Charger Daytona SRT debuts an 800-volt Banshee propulsion system, but it doesn’t reveal how many motors this powertrain comprises.
+Dodge will offer the Charger Daytona with a 400-volt powertrain and an 800-volt SRT Banshee powertrain.
 Announcing the drivable show car, the company indicated that every configuration of its production version will have at least two motors.
 It said that “the standard AWD system is key to pushing beyond Hellcat performance while also improving all-weather capability.”

 9 power levels

 Customers will get to choose from three trim classes with different power levels.
 The base and mid-level trim classes will be called 340 and 440, and both will sport a 400-volt powertrain.
 The top-end trim class will be SRT, sporting the 800-volt SRT Banshee powertrain.
 Two Direct Connection (DC) eStage Kit power level upgrades will be available for all the trim classes.
 Thus, in total, there will be nine possible powertrain outputs.